-In particular, this ambitious legislation provides a "fit for purpose" mechanism for the consenting of offshore renewable energy projects in a way that complies with European environmental assessment obligations, facilitates Aarhus Convention-compliant public participation, and gives Ireland a realistic chance of delivering new renewable energy sources allowing it to meet its 2030 climate change targets.
+The MAP Bill provides for new consenting processes for foreshore licences, foreshore leases and planning permissions for various marine projects including offshore renewable energy infrastructure.
+It also creates a new regulatory authority, and a regime for designating protected marine areas.
+In particular, this ambitious legislation aims to provide a mechanism for the consenting of offshore renewable energy projects in a way that complies with European environmental assessment obligations, facilitates Aarhus Convention-compliant public participation and gives Ireland a realistic chance of delivering new renewable energy sources allowing it to meet its 2030 climate change targets.